chalatz/tours/pages/info/reviews-comments-content.md

 reviews:
 - year: "2020"
   text: |-
     Hi Nicholas, You and Michael are the best.
 Rhodes/Rodos was a complete surprise with its beauty and history.
 We hope one day to return and spend more time.
 I wish you and Michael continued success with your tour company.
-It has to be the best in Rhodes.  **Lucinda W. (Oct 4th) Statesville**
+It has to be the best in Rhodes.<br>**Lucinda W. (Oct 4th) Statesville**

     Dear Nicholas, Thanks a lot for the lovely tour.
 Myself and children enjoyed it so much.
 Please pass my greetings to Michael he was a very good company.
 Looking forward to touring with you again on my next time I visit Rhodes.<br> Kind Regards, **Deena.
 (5th Aug) Dubai (AE)**